Joevim/IGCSE_Notes/readme.md

-# IGCSE Notes

 Written in Emacs Org mode

 Exported to HTML using [ReadTheOrg](https://github.com/fniessen/org-html-themes)

-Notes are incomplete, I tried to do the chapters in order, then got bored and only did the difficult chapters
+These notes are an annotated version of the 2025 syllabus, they are incomplete, I tried to do the chapters in order, then got bored and only did the difficult chapters

 They are based on the IGCSE CIE Cambridge syllabus